instructure/rack-lti/README.md

 Rack::LTI takes either a configuration hash or block at initialization.
 Allowed values are:

-  * `consumer_key`: The consumer_key to check against the key given at launch.
+  * `consumer_key` The consumer_key to check against the key given at launch.
     This value can be a string or a lambda.
 If a lambda, it is passed the key used by the consumer as well as their tool_consumer_instance_guid.
-  * `consumer_secret`: The consumer_secret to check against the secret given at launch.
+  * `consumer_secret` The consumer_secret to check against the secret given at launch.
 Like the consumer key, this value can be a string or a lambda.
 If a lambda, it is passed the key and tool_consumer_instance_guid of the consumer.

-  * `app_path`: The path to redirect to on a successful launch.
+  * `app_path` The path to redirect to on a successful launch.
 This should be the main page of your application.
 Defaults to '/'.
-  * `config_path`: The path to serve LTI config XML from.
+  * `config_path` The path to serve LTI config XML from.
 Defaults to '/lti/config.xml'.
-  * `launch_path`: The path to receive LTI launch requests at.
+  * `launch_path` The path to receive LTI launch requests at.
 Defaults to '/lti/launch'.

-  * `title`: The title of your LTI application.
+  * `title` The title of your LTI application.
-  * `description`: The description of your LTI application.
+  * `description` The description of your LTI application.
-  *
-  * `nonce_validator`: A lambda used to validate the current request's nonce.
+  * `nonce_validator` A lambda used to validate the current request's nonce.
     It is passed the nonce to verify.
 If not provided, all nonces are allowed.
-  * `time_limit`: The time limit, in seconds, to consider requests valid within.
+  * `time_limit` The time limit, in seconds, to consider requests valid within.
     If not passed, the default is 3600 seconds (one hour).

-  * `extensions`: A hash of extension information to include with the config.
+  * `extensions` A hash of extension information to include with the config.
     Format is platform -> option -> properties.
 See usage examples above for more detail.
-  * `custom_params`: A hash of custom parameters to accept from the client.
+  * `custom_params` A hash of custom parameters to accept from the client.
 See usage examples above for more detail.

 ## About LTI